 - Marketing real estate VAs

-A marketing virtual assistant crafts and executes your marketing strategy on all fronts like search, social, and email.
+Marketing virtual assistants craft and execute your marketing strategy on all fronts like search, social, and email.
 They create tailored content for every channel and help you bring your A1 game to the table.
 They work hand-in-hand with virtual sales assistants to provide best results.

 Depending on budget and requirements, you can onboard them as either contractual or full-time employees and get amazing benefits that come with outsourcing.
 Let’s zoom in on that in the next section.